erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    allows partner institutions to send notifications whenever learning agreements kept on the partner institutions' servers are changed.

-There are however some other APIs which might be useful during this stage:
+There are, however, some other APIs that might be useful during this stage:

  * **[Courses API][courses-api]** - implemented by the *receiving*
    institution, it allows verifying if a course by the given ID exists, and -